Divorce Rate by Country: The World’s 10 Most and Least Divorced Nations

 In a place where a divorce is granted much quicker than the United States, it’s pretty surprising that rates fall this low.
 Speculations suggest that Mexican couples tend to divorce less due to extreme respect to the Catholic church.
 Also, in the 1970s, the Mexican Federal law enforced courts to stopped accepting divorce petitions from non-residents.

 Known as one of the countries with the highest Muslim population in the world, Turkey appears to have a low divorce rate as well.
 The number of married couples in Turkey is measured by crude marriage rate, which is simply the total of marriages within a given geographical area.

 In the case of Turkish people, only 1.46 for every 1,000 marriages tend to resort to divorce.
 This quite low compared to international rates, especially those of Europe.
 Why is this the case?
 People say couples with children choose to make their marriage work out rather than get separated.

 Tying with the divorce rate in Turkey is Iran.
 Just recently, the Iranian government modified their laws with the aim to make divorce a harder endeavour and stop the rise of broken marriages.

 Even a mutual-consent divorce will not be granted if the couple has not gone through counselling.
 As such, all spouses who seek to end their marriage are required to sign up for counselling and fix their issues.
 Common reasons for divorce in Iran are drug addiction, family interference, lack of affection, and domestic violence.

 Divorce Remains an Adamant Issue Worldwide

-And remember, if you’re in Sydney or anywhere in Australia for the matter, you can always count on us for all your family law needs.
+And remember, if you’re in Sydney or anywhere in Australia for that matter, you can always count on us for all your family law needs.

 Like this post?
 Why not share it with your family and friends?